Vishal241196/Car_Bike_Project/IABAC_Project_Summery.md

 3. Years Since the last Promotion

 ##### Goal 3: A Trained model which can predict the employee performance
-The trained model is created using the XGB classifier algorithm as follows,
+The trained model is created using the Random Forest classifier algorithm as follows,
 1. accuracy score is 96.69%
 2. confusion matric
                   col_0   2   3   4